-As the waste you produce from your business is classed as trade waste, you need to pay for a trade waste collection service from your home.
+As the waste you produce from your business is classed as commercial waste, you need to pay for a commercial waste collection service from your home.

-Salford City Council can provide a trade waste collection service for a fee.
+Salford City Council can provide a commercial waste collection service for a fee.

 The duty of care is a law under section 34 of the Environmental Protection Act which covers all waste produced from every business premises.
 This is an exhaustive piece of legislation.
 For more information, see our duty of care page or use our contact form.

 Under section 34(5) of the Environmental Protection Act 1990, you are obliged to hold a valid waste transfer note from your current waste collection contractor.
 Also, under section 35(6) or section 34A of the Environmental Protection Act 1990, officers from Salford City Council have the power to ask for sight of this document.
 Failure to produce a valid waste transfer note will result in the issue of a fixed penalty notice which asks you to produce this document within 14 days or face a fine of up to £300.

 Further action may be taken if the original document is not produced within this period, which may result in a summons.
-Under sections 46/47/47ZA/47Z of the Environmental Protection Act 1990, you are also liable for prosecution for failure to comply with a waste receptacles notice, which covers inadequate trade bins, excess rubbish and bin lids not being secure.
+Under sections 46/47/47ZA/47Z of the Environmental Protection Act 1990, you are also liable for prosecution for failure to comply with a waste receptacles notice, which covers inadequate commercial bins, excess rubbish and bin lids not being secure.

 Further information on managing business and commercial waste is available from GOV.UK.